 On the flip side, you can employ some interesting strategies against Kang that you can’t with other villains.
 If you can bring him down fast enough, you can ignore the threat on some of the main schemes since they advance no matter what and you don’t get penalized for it.
 It gives the more aggressive heroes a unique opportunity to get an advantage.

-It’s the same deal with villain attachments, sometime you can ignore them because they don’t transfer to the next version of Kang.
+It’s the same deal with villain attachments, sometimes you can ignore them because they don’t transfer to the next version of Kang.

 Master of Time